Who's Who

 David Gram – Producing Artistic Director

-Originally from Toronto, Canada, David (he/him) is a Detroit-based theatre and opera director, actor, dramaturg, playwright, and teacher.
-He is an Associate Professor of Acting and Directing in the Department of Theatre at Oakland University in Rochester Hills, MI.
-David has directed and produced 80 productions across the United States and Canada.
+Originally from Toronto, Canada, David (he/him) is a Detroit-based theatre and opera director, actor, dramaturg, playwright, teacher and published author.
+His book, Contemporary Farce on the Global Stage, or Serious Laughter was published by Routledge in April 2024.
+David is an Associate Professor of Directing and Acting in the Department of Theatre at Oakland University in Rochester Hills, MI, and has directed and produced over 80 productions across the United States and Canada.

 On the operatic stage, David directed to critical and commercial acclaim the New England Premiere of Jake Heggie’s Dead Man Walking for Boston Opera Collaborative.
 From 2010 to 2012 David served as the Artistic Director of Boston Opera Collaborative where he directed productions of Offenbach’s Orpheus in the Underworld, and Puccini’s La Boheme.
 Other opera credits include: Massenet’s Cendrillon (MetroWest Opera), and Mozart’s The Magic Flute (Opera del West).